kkm-horikawa/wagtail-html-editor/README.md

 **wagtail-html-editor** bridges this gap by providing a VS Code-like editing experience within Wagtail's admin.
 Syntax highlighting, auto-indentation, Emmet support, and fullscreen mode make HTML coding in the admin not just possible, but comfortable.

-This library is designed as a **standalone package** that can be used independently, while also serving as an optional enhancement for [wagtail-reusable-blocks](https://github.com/kkm-horikawa/wagtail-reusable-blocks).
+This library is designed as a **standalone package** that enhances Wagtail's HTML editing capabilities.

 ## Key Features